maritiren/secure-coding/security_headers/which_headers_should_I_use.md

 the proposals wont't have any impact on the security of an API endpoint that serves nothing but JSON responses.

-**Strict-Transport-Security** makes sense because it guarantees that users will directly connect to your site via HTTPS after their first visit and until the max-age timeout is reached - thereby preventing downgrade attacks.
+**Strict-Transport-Security (HSTS)** makes sense because it guarantees that users will directly connect to your site via HTTPS after their first visit and until the max-age timeout is reached - thereby preventing downgrade attacks.
 Even an API endpoint should be secured with SSL, so keep that header.
+Read more about HSTS [here](https://news.netcraft.com/archives/2016/03/17/95-of-https-servers-vulnerable-to-trivial-mitm-attacks.html).

 **Access-Control-Allow-Methods**: GET, POST, OPTIONS is not a security option per se.
 If your API works via CORS preflight requests you need to decide which methods you allow for cross-origin